dshanske/simple-location/readme.txt

 Offers the opportunity to change the displayed timezone on a per-post basis for those posts from far off locations and set this based on the coordinates of the location.
 While Gutenberg compatible, this is not built for Gutenberg.

-* If your site is set to a Manual UTC Offset as opposed to a named timezone, the timezone override feature will not work at this time
+* If your site is set to a Manual UTC Offset as opposed to a named timezone, the timezone override feature will not work properly if you are running PHP5.4 or less

 == Privacy and Data Notice ==

 Simple Location stores location and weather data inside posts, attachments, comments, and term meta...optionally other post types.
 This data respects a public, private or protected setting.
 Attachment data is automatically extracted from images if location is present, which could be extracted by any third-party downloading the picture unless removed.
 For all other data, it is provided by the user, who decides its ultimate use.
-Location data is made available through a geolocation provider...currently only HTML5 browser geolocation is built in, for which the user must give consent to share).
+Location data is made available through a geolocation provider...the default is currently only HTML5 browser geolocation is built in, for which the user must give consent to share).
 Other information is secured through use of third-party APIs to identify a location, calculate elevation, display maps, and weather conditions.